 The Sony XB950N1 are a sub-par sounding pair of closed-back over-ear headphones.
 They have a deep and extended bass, a nearly flawless mid-range, and very good imaging.
 However, not only their bass is prone to inconsistencies but is also very excessive, boomy and muddy to the point of completely drowning the mid-range.
 Their treble is also quite poor and dramatically lacking in detail and brightness on vocals and lead instruments.
 Overall, these headphones are not recommended for those who care about a well-balanced audio reproduction, even for bass-heavy genres like EDM and Hip-hop.
 It should be noted that these headphones were measured with the Extra Bass feature set to Off, and the response would be even more bass-heavy with it set to On.

 The bass is sub-par.
 Low-frequency extension (LFE) is at 10Hz, which is excellent.
 However, low-bass and mid-bass are consistently over our neutral target by more than 7dB.
 This results in quite an excessive amount of thump and kick on bass guitars and kick drums, which drowns out the mid and treble ranges.
 High-bass is also overemphasized by about 6dB, making the sound boomy and muddy.
 It should be noted that these headphones were measured with the Extra Bass feature set to Off, and the response would be even more bass-heavy with it set to On.
 Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
 The response here represents the average bass response and your experience may vary.
+If you like the extra bass line up from Sony then consider the WH-XB900N instead.

 The Sony XB950N1 has a great mid-range.
 The response is even, flat, and nearly flawless throughout the range.
 Low-mid, mid-mid, and high-mid are within 0.6dB of our neutral target, which is excellent.
 This means that the body of vocals and lead instruments will be quite well-balanced, however, this may go unnoticed due to the poorly balanced bass and treble ranges.